7 Best Changelog Tools to Use in 2023

-- Tracked Users: When dealing with feedback, it is vital to keep a track of all the ones who provided the input.
-Olvy can easily keep a track of it and use this to easily notify the user when the feedback was implemented.
+- Tracked Users: When dealing with feedback, it is vital to keep track of all who provided the input.
+Olvy can easily keep track of it and use this to notify the user when the feedback is implemented easily.

-- 1:1 Notification: This is one feature we are super proud of, with Olvy you can send notifications to any particular user who provided feedback.
-Not just that, Olvy can directly answer to sources like Twitter or Crisp, so the users get the response where they shared their feedback.
+- 1:1 Notification: This is one feature we are super proud of.
+With Olvy, you can send notifications to any user who provides feedback.
+Not just that, Olvy can directly answer to sources like Twitter or Crisp, so the users get the response where they share their feedback.

-I’ll keep writing about our features, and you’ll keep reading, but you know what’s the best way?
-It’s to actually try out Olvy, signup now.
+I’ll keep writing about our features, and you’ll keep reading, but do you know the best way?
+It’s actually to try out Olvy, signup now.

-We all know GitHub as a popular code hosting and version control tool, but it does come with a changelog feature too.
+We all know GitHub is a popular code hosting and version control tool, but it also comes with a changelog feature.

 Though it’s a completely free changelog tool, it lacks many basic features of a changelog tool.
 It has no support for images and no option to notify all your users.

-The only good thing about this is that it can automatically generate release notes from commit messages.
+The only good thing about this is that it automatically generates release notes from commit messages.
 It’s recommended only if you need an internal changelog for your development team, else you should stick to a proper changelog tool like Olvy.

-Notion is a popular multipurpose note-taking tool that can be repurposed to be used as a changelog tool (some companies did use it as a changelog tool, but eventually switched as they grew).
+Notion is a popular multipurpose note-taking tool that can be repurposed as a changelog tool (some companies did use it as a changelog tool but eventually switched as they grew).

-At first, Notion looks like a great tool to write your release notes, but you’ll soon be greeted with numerous cons.
+At first, Notion looks like a great tool for writing your release notes, but you’ll soon be greeted with numerous cons.

 Though Notion has a great editor for your release notes, the lack of a custom domain and the ability to notify users is a bummer.
 Furthermore, their public pages are pretty slow to load and can easily frustrate your users.

-Headway, launched in 2016, and it was great when it started.
+Headway launched in 2016, and it was great when it started.
 It also got a ton of traction due to its generous free tier.
-It was all fine until 2020, but then it stopped getting any updates.
+It was all fine until 2020, but it stopped getting any updates.

-Furthermore, it has all the basic features right but lacks some advanced yet super important features.
+Furthermore, it has all the basic features but lacks some advanced yet super important features.

 The ability to notify all users and support for custom CSS/JS is absent, which makes it less useful in most cases.
 Moreover, you’ll want to stick to the ones that are regularly updated.

-Beamer is yet another changelog tool with all the bells and whistles but again lacks the basics.
-While it is a great tool to start your release note, it's only good for a small set of audience.
+Beamer is yet another changelog tool with all the bells and whistles but lacks the basics again.
+While it is a great tool to start your release note, it's only good for a small audience.

 Cons of Beamer

-- Even paid users need to pay an extra $19/mo. for bulk email notifications.
+- Even paid users must pay an extra $19/mo. for bulk email notifications.